Ukraine's Zelenskyy says framework economic deal with US is ready but security guarantees undecided

 KYIV, Ukraine (AP) — A framework economic deal with the United States is ready, Ukrainian President Volodymyr Zelenskyy said Wednesday, but U.S. security guarantees that Kyiv views as vital for its war with Russia remain to be decided and a full agreement could hinge on talks in Washington as early as Friday.

-The framework deal is a preliminary step toward a comprehensive agreement that will be subject to ratification by Ukraine’s parliament, Zelenskyy said during a news conference in Kyiv.
+The agreed upon framework deal is a preliminary step toward a comprehensive agreement that will be subject to ratification by Ukraine’s parliament, Zelenskyy said during a news conference in Kyiv.

 “This (economic) agreement may be part of future security guarantees, but I want to understand the broader vision.
 What awaits Ukraine?”
 Zelensky said.

+“Participants will seek to identify any necessary steps to protect mutual investments as defined in the ... agreement,” it says.

+A White House official made clear again Wednesday after Zelenskyy spoke that accepting the agreement was a necessary precondition of Trump’s invitation to Zelenskyy to meet on Friday.
+The official spoke on condition of anonymity to discuss the invitation.

-“This agreement may either be a great success or quietly fade away," he said.
+“This agreement may either be a great success or quietly fade away," Zelenskyy said.
 "And I believe success depends on our conversation with President Trump.”

 “I want to coordinate with the U.S.,” Zelenskyy said.